Ontario Secondary School Literacy Test

 The Ontario Secondary School Literacy Test (OSSLT; test provincial de compétences linguistiques or TPCL) is a compulsory standardized test for secondary school students in Ontario who wish to obtain the Ontario Secondary School Diploma.
 For students who entered Grade 9 in 1999–2000, successful completion of the test was not a graduation requirement.
 However, for those students who took the field test of the OSSLT in 2000–2001, failed the test, and chose to retake the OSSLT in October 2001, successful completion of the provincial literacy graduation requirement became a diploma requirement.
 It is administered by the Education Quality and Accountability Office (EQAO).

-The OSSLT is written every year in March or April- however in 2021 is being hosted in October-December or March-May.
+The OSSLT is written every year in either October-December or March-May.
+Before 2021, the OSSLT was previously written in either March or April.
 The first booklet includes multiple-choice and short answer questions, as well as a question asking the student to compose a newspaper article based on the headline and picture provided.
 The second booklet also includes multiple-choice and short answer questions, as well as a question asking the student to write an opinion piece on a given topic (series of paragraphs).
 The test is out of 400 marks.